AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 To Install LinuxCNC_ArduinoConnector.ino on your Arduino first work through the settings in the beginning of the file.
 The Settings are commented in the file.

-To test you Arduino you can connect to it after flashing with the Arduino IDE.
+To test your Arduino you can connect to it after flashing with the Arduino IDE.
 Set your Baudrate to 115200.
-In the Beginning the Arduino will Spam ```E0:0``` to the console.
+In the beginning the Arduino will Spam ```E0:0``` to the console.
 This is used to establish connection.
 Just return ```E0:0``` to it.
 You can now communicate with the Arduino.
 Further info is in the Chapter [Serial Communication](#serial-communication-over-usb)